 10/30/2024

 Thanks, Alex.
 Hi, everyone.
 Thank you for joining us.
 Our performance in the third quarter set new high watermarks across all of our key metrics.
 Our transaction value and adjusted EBITDA both reached record levels and exceeded the high end of our guidance.
 Before turning the call over to our CFO, Pat Thompson, I'd like to remind you of a few highlights of our business model and review some key drivers of our third quarter results.
-We operate the largest insurance customer acquisition media marketplace with strong long-term partnerships not easily reputable by competitors.
+We operate the largest insurance customer acquisition media marketplace. with strong long-term partnerships not easily reputable by competitors.
 Our media marketplace enables leading insurance carriers to reach millions of high-intent insurance shoppers through our partnerships with hundreds of insurance websites and apps.
-The reach and transparency of our marketplace is unmatched, allowing carriers to scale their -to-consumer marketing investments rapidly and efficiently.
+The reach and transparency of our marketplace is unmatched, allowing carriers to scale their direct-to-consumer marketing investments rapidly and efficiently.
 This marketplace model is a key differentiator and competitive advantage that has established us as a growth partner of choice among carriers and brokers and underpins our ongoing success.
-For the third quarter, our results were primarily driven by momentum in our property and casualty vertical as auto insurance underwriting profitability continued to improve.
-On the supply side, a highlight in the quarter was executing a multi-year extension with Insurify, one of our largest and longest-standing partners.
-We believe this agreement reflects our market leadership position and we continue to evaluate strategic opportunities to further expand and deepen our supply partnerships.
-On the demand side, we see plenty of headroom for further market share and revenue growth as additional auto insurance carriers reach target profitability, return to growth mode, and increase their investments in online direct customer acquisition.
-In health insurance, we're entering our seasonally strongest quarter driven by annual Medicare and ACA enrollment periods.
+For the third quarter, our results were primarily driven by momentum in our property and casualty vertical, as auto insurance underwriting profitability continued to improve.
+On the supply side, a highlight in the quarter was executing a multi-year extension with Insurify. one of our largest and longest-standing partners.
+We believe this agreement reflects our market leadership position, and we continue to evaluate strategic opportunities to further expand and deepen our supply partnerships.
+On the demand side, we see plenty of headroom for further market share and revenue growth as additional auto insurance carriers reach target profitability, return to growth mode, and increase their investments in online direct customer acquisitions.
+In health insurance, we're entering our seasonally strongest quarter, driven by annual Medicare and ACA enrollment periods.
 Notwithstanding some of the transitory headwinds in Medicare, we believe the investments we've made in our partner network position us well over the long term.
-Finally, I'd like to provide some context on the upcoming TCPA -to-one consent rules affecting our broader industry that will take effect in January of 2025.
+Finally, I'd like to provide some context on the upcoming TCPA one-to-one consent rules affecting our broader industry that will take effect in January of 2025.
 These rules require sellers to obtain specific consent from consumers before contacting them using an automated dialing system or pre-recorded or artificial voice system.
 While this change is expected to meaningfully limit the volume of shared leads sold, we see this as an extremely positive development for consumers and our industry as a whole.
-It's important to keep in mind that these shared leads make up only 5 to 6% of our total transaction value.
+It's important to keep in mind that these shared leads make up only 5% to 6% of our total transaction value.
 And because our marketplace is heavily focused on clicks rather than leads, we do not expect these changes to have a significant impact on our business.
 With that, I'll turn the call over to Pat for a more detailed review of our third quarter performance and fourth quarter guidance.
+Thanks, Steve.

-At this time, I would like to remind everyone in order to ask a question, press star 1 on your telephone keypad.
+At this time, I would like to remind everyone, in order to ask a question, press star 1 on your telephone keypad.
 We will pause for just a moment to compile the Q&A roster.
 Your first question comes from the line of Michael Graham with Canaccord Genuity.
 Your line is open.

 Thanks for the color.

-Again, if you would like to ask a question, press star 1 on your telephone keypad.
+Again, if you would like to ask a question, press star one on your telephone keypad.
 Ladies and gentlemen, that concludes today's Q&A session and conference call.
 Thank you all for joining.
 You may now disconnect.